-Immediately after I qualified in 2014, I joined the army as a military dentist but was not aware, at that time, what a wise professional decision that this was.
-I was provided with very early responsibility for the dental health of a large population of patients and so gained very comprehensive general dental experience over a short period of time.
-I also found that the core military values aligned very closely to my own with an emphasis on personal integrity and ethical behaviour.
-The army has also provided me with much excellent post-graduate specialist training, with a significant amount of this being devoted to endodontics.
+Immediately after I qualified in 2014, I joined the army as a military dentist but was not aware, at that time, what a wise professional decision this was.
+I was given very early responsibility for the dental health of a large population of patients, gaining comprehensive general dental experience over a short period.
+I also found that the core military values aligned very closely with my own, emphasizing personal integrity and ethical behavior.
+The army has also provided me with excellent post-graduate specialist training, with a significant amount devoted to endodontics.
 I am now a Senior Captain Dental Officer and have been assigned as a Clinical Mentor to recent graduates from Dental School.
-I regard this appointment as a recognition of my professional ability, communication skills and potential and I take great pleasure in helping the junior Captains to develop their knowledge, and diagnostic and clinical skills.
+I regard this appointment as a recognition of my professional ability, communication skills, and potential.
+I greatly enjoy helping the junior Captains develop their knowledge and diagnostic and clinical skills.

-During my undergraduate studies I undertook only 6 RCT’s which was the minimum to qualify and then had no particular interest in endodontics.
-However as endodontic treatments became a significant feature of my military dental work, including over 200 RCT’s, the more I wanted to learn about endodontics which so often provides immediate and dramatic pain relief and the saving of teeth, and so affords particular professional satisfaction.
-This interest crystallised into a definite decision to specialise in this area during a two-week course run by three impressive AEGD’s during which I learned a great deal about the different aspects of endodontics, re-treatments and surgery.
+I undertook only 6 RCTs during my undergraduate studies, which was the minimum to qualify, and then I had no particular interest in endodontics.
+However, as endodontic treatments became a significant feature of my military dental work, including over 200 RCTs, I wanted to learn about endodontics, which often provides immediate and dramatic pain relief and the saving of teeth and so affords particular professional satisfaction.
+This interest crystallized into a decision to specialize in this area during a two-week course run by three impressive AEGDs.
+I learned much about the different aspects of endodontics, re-treatments, and surgery.

-I am drawn by the prospect of specialising in a field in which there are such frequent advances in techniques and materials and hope to play a part in those developments by assisting in research.
-I am particularly interested in regenerative endodontics and in undertaking evidence-based treatments.
-I have no research experience and am aware that even an excellent practitioner is not necessarily a good researcher.
-However, I do believe that I possess characteristics and potential that will enable me to usefully assist in research projects.
-I have demonstrated an ability to think creatively and originally when forming treatment plans, since my military training has emphasised a measured, disciplined and carefully planned approach to my work (and indeed to my life generally).
+I am drawn by the prospect of specializing in a field with frequent advances in techniques and materials.
+I hope to participate in those developments by assisting in research.
+I am particularly interested in regenerative endodontics and undertaking evidence-based treatments.
+I have no research experience and know that even an excellent practitioner is not necessarily a good researcher.
+However, I possess characteristics and potential that will enable me to assist in research projects.
+I have demonstrated an ability to think creatively and initially when forming treatment plans since my military training has emphasized a measured, disciplined, and carefully planned approach to my work (and indeed to my life generally).
 I possess determination and intellectual curiosity and am happy to work collaboratively to achieve common goals.

-My ultimate goals are to provide high-quality endodontic treatments working in an underserved community preferably in a multi-disciplinary clinic handling particularly complex cases/endodontic failures.
-I would also donate some of my time and skills to those unable to pay to avoid extractions.
-Because I have been an effective teacher and have enjoyed this aspect of work so much, I would seek also to pass on my skills to other dentists and students.
-I am aware that providing medical services calls for a high degree of cultural awareness and sensitivity.
-I have studied, worked and socialised with people of many cultural and social backgrounds and enjoy learning about new cultures and sharing knowledge of my own rich heritage.
-I seek to be a ‘well-rounded’ person and pursue several hobbies including marathon running and playing guitar.
-I find that the digital sensitivity that I have acquired over the years as a string musician is of great assistance in my work.
-I am the representative for my military unit in the United Way Fundraising charity which seeks to assist with disadvantaged people within the local community.
-My own parents have had financial struggles over the years and I feel an affinity with those suffering in a similar way.
-Thus, I find my voluntary endeavours highly satisfying.
+My ultimate goals are to provide high-quality endodontic treatments working in an underserved community, preferably in a multi-disciplinary clinic handling particularly complex cases/endodontic failures.
+I would also donate my time and skills to those unable to pay to avoid extractions.
+Because I have been an influential teacher and have enjoyed this aspect of work, I would also seek to pass on my skills to other dentists and students.
+I know that providing medical services requires a high cultural awareness and sensitivity.
+I have studied, worked, and socialized with people of many cultural and social backgrounds, and enjoy learning about new cultures and sharing knowledge of my rich heritage.
+I seek to be a ‘well-rounded’ person and pursue several hobbies, including marathon running and playing guitar.
+The digital sensitivity I have acquired as a string musician greatly assists my work.
+I represent my military unit in the United Way Fundraising charity, which seeks to help disadvantaged people within the local community.
+My parents have had financial struggles over the years, and I feel an affinity with those suffering similarly.
+Thus, I find my voluntary endeavors highly satisfying.

-I believe that my professional background and personal characteristics will enable me to add considerable value to the program and can assure the reader that I shall apply myself with exceptional diligence and enthusiasm for my own benefit and that of my fellow students.
-My aim is to excel rather than merely succeed.
+My professional background and personal characteristics will enable me to add considerable value to the program and assure the reader that I shall apply myself with exceptional diligence and enthusiasm for my fellow students' benefit.
+I aim to excel rather than merely succeed.

-To summarize: I have acquired significant general and endodontics experience and training since graduation; I have achieved the status of mentor to other dentists in a short period of time, demonstrating the trust of my superiors in my professional ability and personality; and I have had the advantage of significant and expert post-graduate training provided by the CAF.
-However, my most important recommendation is a genuine passion for the specialty and my determination to become an acknowledged expert practitioner and teacher of the specialty.
+To summarize: I have acquired significant general and endodontics experience and training since graduation; I have achieved the status of mentor to other dentists in a short period, demonstrating the trust of my superiors in my professional ability and personality; and I have had the advantage of practical and expert post-graduate training provided by the CAF.
+However, my most important recommendation is a genuine passion for the specialty and my determination to become an acknowledged expert practitioner and teacher.

 Thank you for considering my application.